alainamb/translation-quality-mgmt/README.md

 - Within the Jupyter notebook, JSONs are pre-processed, exploratory analysis takes place, and performance around exact matching, F1 for partial matching, and Kappa for category agreement are calculated
 - Based upon the results determined via Jupyter analysis, an improvement plan that prioritizes the highest priority changes is implemented (i.e. training materials, discussions)
 - The work continues in this way until the annotations by a group of evaluators reach the minimum threshold scores for exact matching, F1 for partial matching, and Kappa for category agreement
-- The evaluators are then deployed to produce annotations that can be used to acheive the individual annotation goals.
+- The evaluators are then deployed to produce annotations that can be used to achieve the individual annotation goals.

 #### Individual Annotations